PieLabs/pie-docs/introduction.md

 We developed this technology to help fulfill our philanthropic mission of making high-quality, inexpensive & free assessment content available to educators.

 We believe this challenge of creating and sharing assessment items with advanced interactions with high-fidelity is shared across the education industry.

+We agree with the problem description and approach suggested by Smarter Balanced in the [ARI](http://www.smarterapp.org/ARI/) proposal and found that our existing technology was very compatible with delivering on this vision.

-We decided to make our solution to this problem available as an Open Source project in the hope that it will ultimately help educators have better access to high-quality and more interactive assessment interactions.
+We decided to make a new version of our solution to this problem available as an Open Source project in the hope that it will ultimately help educators have better access to high-quality and more interactive assessment interactions.